Have you always dreamed of a better home but don’t want to move from the neighbourhood?

 Many homeowners prefer to get a current section 149 from their local council for the unversed; section 149 (or planning certificate) contains the planning information about the land, like zoning, levelling, or any constraints that may apply.
 The purpose of obtaining one is to ensure that the process runs smoothly without any undue hiccups.

-In addition, local councils have laws relating to asset protection and various planning laws, mainly if the concerned building is subject to planning approval—furthermore, factors like planning overlays, heritage overlays, allotment size, etc.
+Local councils have laws relating to asset protection and various planning laws, mainly if the concerned building is subject to planning approval—furthermore, factors like planning overlays, heritage overlays, allotment size, etc.

 You may need to secure building approval for the intended work, generally issued by a municipal council building surveyor or a private building surveyor.